Skip to main content

 Start with the exact entry: merchant name, transaction date, posted date (if shown), and amount.
 State the facts and why you dispute that item.
 If multiple charges are wrong, track each as its own line item.

 Log in, find the transaction, and use the issuer's dispute path if available.
-Record the statement date where the charge first appeared.
-Add current notice window after verification.
+Record the statement date where the charge first appeared, then verify the current notice window from official legal materials and issuer records before use.
 Before you submit, confirm that the amount and merchant in the form match your evidence folder.

 Pick the category that best fits the facts (for example: unauthorized, duplicate, incorrect amount, canceled but still billed, or service not provided).
 Attach only documents that prove that reason.
 If options are broad, choose the closest accurate one and clarify in the message box.